simonthum/git-sync/README.md

 Synchronize tracking repositories.

-This scrips intends to sync near-automatically via git in "tracking" repositories where a nice history is not as crucial as having one.
+This script intends to sync near-automatically via git in "tracking" repositories where a nice history is not as crucial as having one.